carboneio/carbone/README.md

 - Carbone Community Edition is freely available under the [CCL Agreement](LICENSE.md).
 Roughly speaking, as long as you are not offering Carbone Community Edition Software as a hosted
   Document-Generator-as-a-Service like [Carbone Cloud](https://carbone.io/pricing.html), you can use and modify all Community features for free.
 - Carbone Enterprise Edition (hosted and on-premise) includes additional features.
-[See comparison table](https://carbone.io/pricing.html#product-comparison)
+Here is a [high-level comparison table](https://carbone.io/documentation/design/overview/template-feature.html#template-types) of community and enterprise features.

 The Community Edition is one major version behind the Enterprise Edition.
 This rule may change in the future.